 Written by Lorna Shapiro

-Owakudani is famous in Japan for its sulfur vents and hot springs and Mariko was convinced my stay in Japan would be better for having visited this spot.
+Owakudani is famous in Japan for its sulfur vents and hot springs.
+Mariko was convinced that my stay in Japan would be better for having visited this spot.
 I remain unconvinced.
-However, it was Mariko’s day to take us touring and the stop at Owakudani was non negotiable.
+However, it was Mariko’s day to take us touring, and the stop at Owakudani was non-negotiable.
 I could smell it before I could see it, and the smell only became more pungent as we walked the trail up to the viewpoint and the concession stand.
 Concession stand, you say?
-Indeed, in the midst of this odiferous haze of sulfur fumes, the Japanese were lined up to buy 4 sulfur vent cooked eggs (see above) for $1000 Yen (or $12 in my currency).
-It seems the Japanese believe that if you eat one of these sulfur vent cooked, and hence blackened, eggs you are guaranteed that the next 7 years will be happy and healthy.
-So, it seemed like tempting fate NOT to eat this black egg… but I have to say I’ll not rush back.
+Indeed, in this odiferous haze of sulfur fumes, the Japanese were lined up to buy four sulfur vent cooked eggs (see above) for 1000 Yen (or $12 in my currency).
+It seems the Japanese believe that if you eat one of these sulfur vent cooked, and hence blackened, eggs, you are guaranteed that the next seven years will be happy and healthy.
+So, it seemed like tempting fate NOT to eat this black egg, but I have to say I’ll not rush back.